 Around 4 months, there are major developmental progressions that can make sleep tricky.
-This is often known as the 4 month sleep regression.
+People often call this the 4 month sleep regression.
 Let’s talk about what causes this regression, how long it lasts, and how to get through the 4 month sleep regression.

 What is the 4 month sleep regression?anchor